Sondzus/MathStat474/README.md

 * wk11, day2: Wrapping up last lecture's discussion with more examples.
 Intro to interval estimation.
 Confidence intervals for population mean.
 * wk12, day1: "Guessing" confidence intervals for proportions.
 Why is sample size typically around 1100 in popular media polls?
 (The minimum sample size necessary to achieve a 3% margin of error for population proportion confidence intervals!)
 * wk12, day2: One-sided confidence bounds for population mean.
 Two samples: estimating the difference between two means.
 (Confidence intervals, still.)
+* wk13, day1: Basic steps for hypothesis testing: what is a hypothesis?
+H_0 vs. H_1 setup and practice.
+What is evidence in data?
+Why we never "accept the null", only reject or fail to reject: an example with gender equity.
+* wk13, day2: How do we weight the 'amount' of evidence in the data: different sample sizes but same percentage points - how to quantify?
+Back to the sampling distribution of the test statistic, and using this to compute the p-value.
+Difference between one-sided and two-sided alternative hypotheses.

 ### HW formatting